lgfahys/GifTastic/README.md

 1. Click on any of the meme category buttons to generate meme gifs!
 2. Click on any gif to animate
 3. Click on the gif again to stop animation
-4. Search for any meme and add new meme category buttons
+4. Search for any meme and add a new meme category button!

 https://lgfahys.github.io/GifTastic/